 Students who are 25 years of age or older are required to live off-campus.
 Certain students, for medically documented reasons, may be considered for commuter status.
 In addition, students attending beyond their fourth year would also qualify to live off campus.
 All off-campus housing for full-time students must be authorized by the College.
 The College does not provide housing for part-time, post-baccalaureate, married, or special status students.

-Each student is supplied with a bed, mattress, desk, desk chair, dresser, and a closet or wardrobe.
+Each student is supplied with a bed, XL twin mattress, desk, desk chair, dresser, and a closet or wardrobe.
 Each room also has at least one mirror.

-The email you receive in July with your room and roommate information will also include the dimensions of your room.
+Room Dimensions are emailed in early June.
 These values are approximate.
 Dimensions will not be given out over the phone.
 Due to different models of furniture, dimensions for furniture in a particular room are not available.

 You may decorate your room any way you’d like, within the following guidelines:

 Laundry facilities are available in all traditional residence halls, and service is free of charge.
 The washers and dryers are front-load, high efficiency machines managed by ASI Campus Laundry Solutions.
 The washers require high-efficiency detergent.
 Regular laundry detergent is not permitted.

 Some of the female residence halls have storage rooms for use during the school year.
 Items permitted to be stored are limited to suitcases (and other luggage items) and plastic tubs with lids.
 Depending upon available space, the number of items to be stored may be limited per student by the Resident Director.